meghasfdc/JSL/README.md

 11) Try to run a class that has main(), e.g. ex.statistics.TestStatistic

+You don't need to use version control.
+You can simply download the repository zip file and unzip it.
+Then, open it up in IntelliJ in the same way as above by following steps 4-11.

 If you are using NetBeans, then do the following:

 1) Make sure that you have installed the Gradle plugin for NetBeans.
 Follow